A Primer on Sewing Knits

 My philosophy for fabric preparation is to always pretreat a fabric before you sew it exactly as you plan to care for the finished garment.
 This means that cotton, linen, and synthetic knits should be washed and dried (in the dryer if you plan to dry them this way later), and wool knits should be thoroughly steamed before cutting.

 Smart pattern choices

-Since knit fabric has built-in ease, you don’t need as much ease in the pattern as you would for a woven fabric.
-A couple of inches of bust ease, for example, is plenty for a fairly fitted knit style, compared with the 5 in. of bust ease needed for many woven garments.
-And a double-knit skirt hangs nicely with 2 in. of ease, while a woven skirt would require at least 3 to 4 in.
+Since knit fabric has built-in ease, you don’t need as much in the pattern as you would for a woven fabric.
+A couple of inches of bust ease, for example, is plenty for a fairly fitted knit style, compared with the 5 inches of bust ease needed for many woven garments.
+And a double-knit skirt hangs nicely with 2 inches of ease, while a woven skirt would require at least 3 inches to 4 inches.

-For double knits that will stay pressed open, use a 5/8-in.-wide seam allowance.
-For single knits that tend to curl, I recommend a 1/4-in.-wide seam, which you can finish two ways: either press it to one side and topstitch for a professional look, or sew a second line of stitching 1/8 in. from the first and then press to one side.
+For double knits that will stay pressed open, use a 5/8-inch-wide seam allowance.
+For single knits that tend to curl, I recommend a 1/4-inch-wide seam, which you can finish two ways: either press it to one side and topstitch for a professional look, or sew a second line of stitching 1/8 inch from the first and then press to one side.
 The double-sewn seam adds strength and helps keep the seam flat.

-Edge finishes– Most knits don’t ravel, unlike some woven fabrics– especially loosely woven ones, which can ravel until the seam allowance has vanished.
+Most knits don’t ravel, unlike some woven fabrics, especially loosely woven ones, which can ravel until the seam allowance has vanished.
 So serging or otherwise finishing seam allowances isn’t necessary with knits.
-Nonetheless, test whether your fabric ravels on a swatch- some silky knits ravel on horizontal cuts, but most cottons and wool knits don’t.
+Nonetheless, test whether your fabric ravels on a swatch.
+Some silky knits ravel on horizontal cuts, but most cottons and wool knits don’t.